 Conclusion

-This guide showed how to install the latest Rocky Linux version 9.
-This version comes with various improvements in performance, security, and UX, and brings the latest versions of language runtimes and compilers.
+This guide showed how to install the latest version of Rocky Linux.
+This version includes performance, security, and UX improvements, as well as the latest versions of language runtimes and compilers.